NewStrangeWorlds/BeAR/_sources/sections/chemistry_models.rst.txt

 BeAR will call the chemistry models in the order they appear in this list.
-That means, in this example it would first set the constant mixing ratios of H2O, NH3, and CO2, then use a variable profile based on cubic splines for methane, and finally fill up the rest of the atmospere with molecular nitrogen.
+That means, in this example it would first set the constant mixing ratios of H2O, NH3, and CO2, then use a variable profile based on cubic splines for methane, and finally fill up the rest of the atmosphere with molecular nitrogen.

 The mean molecular weight is recalculated after each chemistry model.
 BeAR will also check the